-Any portable drive will let you store, backup, and transport files.
-But getting the best external hard drive or best portable SSD for your needs is important.
-An external hard drive or SSD is a do-it-all storage device.
-It’s a pocket-friendly gadget that lets you carry huge files (or lots of small ones) between PCs and Android devices, back up essential data, offload footage from your DSLR or drone while on the go and more.
+Any portable hard drive, SSD or even a flash drive will let you transport, store and backup your files.
+But getting the best external hard drive or best external SSD for your storage needs is important.
+A portable hard drive or SSD is a do-it-all storage wallet, a travel-friendly device that can carry huge files (or lots of small ones) between PCs, Macs and phones, back up your irreplaceable data, offload from your DSLR or drone while in the field, and more.

 When shopping for an external drive or SSD, consider the following:

 - Portable Hard Drive or SSD?
 Drives that have spinning storage platters inside are very affordable, with 1TB models often selling for under $50 (£40).
 But they’re also much slower and more fragile than solid-state drives.
 If you don’t need terabytes of storage and you often travel with your drive, a portable SSD is worth paying extra for.
 A portable SSD will also be much faster at reading and writing lots of data.
 But if you need cavernous amounts of external storage, a hard drive is a better option for most, as multi-terabyte external SSDs sell for several hundred dollars, but 4TB portable hard drives can sell for under $100 (£90).